lgi-devs/lgi/README.md

 - Nicola Fontana
 - Andreas Stührk
 - Aaron Faanes
+- Jiří Klimeš
+- Garrett Regier
+- Kenneth Zhou

 Many other people contributed to what lgi is today, in many forms - writing patches, reporting bugs, packaging for distributions, providing ideas, spreading a word...  *Many thanks to all of you!*

 ## History

+### 0.9.0 (23-Mar-2015)

+ - new feature: allow defining new properties on custom GObject subclasses implemented using lgi
+ - fix: improve compatibility with locales (turkish)
+ - fix: GPtrArray handling
+ - fix: improve behavior when running in assorted multiple-embedded and concurrent scenarios

 ### 0.8.0 (02-Jul-2014)